littlebizzy/slickstack/docs/ubuntu.md

 sometimes (every 2 months)
 ```

-Each wrapper uses `flock` so another copy of the same interval does not begin while its lock is active.
+Each wrapper uses `flock` so another copy of the same interval does not start while its lock is active.

-The root crontab also removes lock files older than six hours and periodically repairs missing or damaged SlickStack cron wrapper files from public mirrors.
+The root crontab also removes lock files older than six hours and periodically repairs missing or damaged SlickStack cron wrappers from public mirrors.

 Do not edit root's crontab or the standard files under `/var/www/crons/`.
-The crontab installer replaces the root schedule, and the self-healing workflow can replace standard cron wrappers.
+The installer replaces the root schedule, and the self-healing workflow can replace standard wrappers.

 ## Scheduled task configuration